Flow-Brasil/flow-agent-kit/guides/add_your_own_tool.md

 # How to Add Your Own Tool

-Extending the **Solana Agent Kit** with custom tools allows you to add specialized functionalities tailored to your needs.
+Extending the **Flow Agent Kit** with custom tools allows you to add specialized functionalities tailored to your needs.
 This guide walks you through creating and integrating a new tool into the existing framework.

 ## Overview

 1. Create a new tool file
 2. Implement the tool class
-3. Implement supporting functions in SolanaAgentKit
+3. Implement supporting functions in FlowAgentKit
 4. Export the new tool
 5. Integrate the tool into the agent
 6. Use the custom tool